nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `InternBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a company (UC-01)**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to add a company
-4. AddressBook deletes the person
+2. InternBook shows User the company it is going to add
+3. InternBook adds company

     Use case ends.

 **Extensions**

+* 1a.
+The given input is invalid.

+    * 1a1.
+InternBook shows an error message.

+      Use case ends.

+**Use case: Delete a company (UC-02)**

+**MSS**

+1. User requests to list companies
+2. InternBook shows User a list of companies
+3. User requests to delete a specific company in the list
+4. InternBook deletes the company

+    Use case ends.

+**Extensions**
 * 2a.
 The list is empty.

-  Use case ends.
+    Use case ends

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+InternBook shows an error message.

       Use case resumes at step 2.

+**Use case: List all companies (UC-03)**

+**MSS**

+1. User requests to list companies
+2. InternBook shows User a list of companies

+    Use case ends.

+**Extensions**
+* 2a.
+The list is empty.

+  Use case ends

 *{More to be added}*